how much air does a plasma cutter need

 The recommended air pressure actually varies by material type, material thickness, and type of operation.
 For example, gouging usually takes higher air pressure than cutting.

-Your best bet is to just thoroughly read your machine manual.
+Your best bet is just thoroughly to read your machine manual.
 Every machine is a little different, but your manual will likely give you a chart or two of the recommended settings based on what you’re doing.
 You may decide to fine-tune these later, but they generally work really well.

-At the end of the day, you need to make sure that your air supply meets the needs of your plasma cutter.
-With a compressor that’s too small, you could starve the plasma or burn out your compressor.
-If the air quality is poor, containing moisture, oil, or dust, you could damage your equipment and you’ll have lower quality cuts.
-If your air pressure isn’t set right, you’ll lose efficiency and your cuts won’t be as pretty as they could be.
+If the air quality is poor, containing moisture, oil, or dust, you could damage your equipment, and you’ll have lower-quality cuts.
+If your air pressure isn’t set right, you’ll lose efficiency, and your cuts won’t be as pretty as they could be.

 Amazon Affiliates Disclaimer.